tk3369/www.ahsmart.com/pub/juliacon2020.md

 It is known that the Julia Language has been doubling its users every year.
 So there is already a popularity effect.
 However, the combination of a free conference that anybody can participate online from anywhere in the world makes a huge difference.

 Reference: **_Julia has been downloaded more than 17 million times and is used at more than 1,500 universities_** from Julia Computing's [July 2020 newsletter](https://juliacomputing.com/blog/2020/07/17/julia-con.html).
-By constrast, the [July 2019 newsletter](https://juliacomputing.com/blog/2019/07/02/july-newsletter.html) claimed 9 million downloads.
+By contrast, the [July 2019 newsletter](https://juliacomputing.com/blog/2019/07/02/july-newsletter.html) claimed 9 million downloads.

 #  Extreme engagement during talks